Faculty of Social Sciences

 The departments’ researchers gather regularly to discuss and comment on one another’s production, or to listen to invited speakers.
 Doctoral students are expected to participate in the seminar activity as much as possible in order to enrich the research environment.

-Contact the department Director of PhD studies for questions regarding a specific subject.
+Contact the department's Director of Doctoral Studies for questions regarding a specific subject.

-The links below lead to contact information on staff.lu.se.
+The links below lead to contact information at lunduniversity.lu.se.

 Henrik Gutzon Larsen